Protect Yourself – Updated April 2026

 Never chase losses

 Trying to win back lost money is the most common path to serious gambling problems.
 Accept that losses are a natural part of gambling.
-The casino always has a mathematical advantage – the house wins in the long run.
+The casino always has a mathematical edge in the long run.

 5

-Alcohol, drugs, strong emotions, depression or stress affect your judgment.
-When you are not in your right state of mind, the risk is higher that you make impulsive decisions and gamble for more than intended.
+Alcohol, drugs, strong emotions, depression, or stress all impair judgment.
+When not in your right state of mind, the risk of impulsive decisions dramatically increases.

 6